GRADE FOUR - Curriculum

 - In earth science, the students will learn about different geological factors that greatly influence people around the world.

-- Next the study is on regions: prairie, tundra, desert, forests, and wetlands.
-The students will be investigating the many influences that create the unique traits of a region.
-The students will inquire into the landforms of a region, cultural characteristics of a region, and compare to similar regions in the world.
+- The students will be investigating the many influences that create the unique traits of a region.
+The students will inquire into the landforms and cultural characteristics of a region.

 - The students will be inquiring into what life is like for a child in another country.
 The focus of this unit is how our world is made up of many global villages that have similarities and differences.